-Aston Medical School opened for postgraduate research students in October 2015 with the first MBChB cohort starting in September of 2018.
+Aston Medical School opened for postgraduate research students in October 2015, our first MBChB cohort starting in September of 2018.

 The MBChB Bachelor of Medicine is a five year course.
 Please note we do not offer a shorter postgraduate entry course for those who have already completed an undergraduate degree.